morozgrafix/twig-pagination/readme.md

 It is then up to you to display this data using a Twig template.
 (See [Usage in Twig](#usage-in-twig))

+It's important to note that this extension **will not help you help you load or filter the data you want to paginate**.
+It's simply meant to help you decide what links to other pages you should display on a given page.

 # Installation